U.S. Route 66 in Oklahoma: Museums and monuments

 Just west of Tulsa in Sapulpa is the Heart of Route 66 Auto Museum which opened in August 2016 in an Armory built in 1948.
 It features the world's tallest replica of an antique visible gas pump, being 66 feet in height.
 The globe was placed on top and lights turned on July 20, 2017.

 The Afton Station Packard Museum in Afton is a former filling station restored as a privately owned museum, offering souvenirs and Route 66 information.

+The Robert Whitebird Cultural Center offers interpretive information and displays on the historic Quapaw Indian Village which used to operate in Quapaw, OK, which featured tribal citizens and also on the importance and history of the route in the local area.

 A Memorial Museum to Will Rogers is located in Claremore, Oklahoma, while his Birthplace Ranch is maintained in Oologah, Oklahoma.